berenguel/Azure-HorizonDB/README.md

 # Intro to Azure HorizonDB

 A short, runnable demo for getting started with **Azure HorizonDB**: deploy a cluster, load data, read from a replica, and survive a failover — proven end to end on a live cluster.
-Built for a video walkthrough and for field folks to re-run in front of customers.

 > Azure HorizonDB is in **public preview**.
 Resource provider `Microsoft.HorizonDb`, API `2026-01-20-preview`.
 Region availability and the CLI surface change often — pin a tested region and dry-run the whole thing before pointing a customer at it.